 Through the endowments and generosity of supporters and alumni, multiple scholarships are available to Theatre majors at Purdue.
 The Scholarship Committee or faculty and staff of the Department of Theatre select the award(s) for applicants.
 All recipients must maintain a 3.0 GPA in theatre courses.

 To apply for all scholarships, please complete a single application.
-Application deadline for incoming freshmen is January 29, 2020.
+The application deadline for incoming freshmen is January 25, 2021.

 Incoming Student Application